Start by clicking on "Fill out the template"

 An Affidavit of One and the Same Person is a written document that establishes that two different names found on different documents refer to one person, the Affiant.

 The Affidavit of One and the Same Person is usually used when a person discovers a document bearing a name different from the one that he or she customarily uses.
-The difference can be due to a erroneous spelling of the name, a missing first or second name, or even an additional name, among others.
+The difference can be due to an erroneous spelling of the name, a missing first or second name, or even an additional name, among others.
 In order to establish that both documents, despite bearing a difference in name, refer to the same person, an Affidavit of One and the Same Person is executed.

 How To Use This Document

 This affidavit should be completed by the Afffiant: the person whose name appears differently in one or more documents.
-The affidavit includes identifying information of the Affiant, including their name, age, citizenship, civil status and their address.
+The affidavit includes identifying information of the Affiant, including their name, age, citizenship, civil status, and their address.
 If the Affiant is a minor, the user will be asked the name of the guardian who will accompany the Affiant to the notary public and sign the affidavit.
 The guardian should be either the parent, in the absence or incapacity of the parents, the court-appointed guardian, or persons exercising substitute parental authority over the Affiant, in that order.
 Persons exercising substitute parental authority the surviving grandparent, the oldest brother or sister, over 21 years old, or the child's actual custodian over 21 years of age, in that order.

 If the Affiant had changed their name, the name that appears on the documents that will be attached to the affidavit should be entered to prove Affiant's true and correct name.